fat-tomato/learngit/readme.txt

-Git is a free software.
+Git is a free and distributed software system.
 Git is always used by the developers.